-- 16. RPL can only be recognised at the point of admission to the University.
+16. RPL can only be recognised at the point of admission to the University.
 The Head of College has the authority to recognise the transfer of a student's credit previously gained either at the University or another institution and to count it towards their intended award.
 Before approval is granted the College must be satisfied that the learning to be recognised and transferred provides an adequate current basis for the programme or courses as set out in the appropriate Degree Programme Table.
 The maximum number of credits that the Colleges will grant RPL for taught programmes is one-third of the total credits for the award for which the student is applying, that is 20 credits for a postgraduate certificate; 40 credits for a postgraduate diploma; and 60 credits for a masters (or 80 credits where a masters programme is comprised of 240 credits).
-For research programmes, the maximum number of credits that the Colleges will grant RPL is 360 credits. - 17.
-University of Edinburgh courses which have a substantial curriculum overlap with any of the courses that contributed to RPL will not count towards the student's degree programme. - 18.
-The University can also consider prior learning for admissions purposes.
+For research programmes, the maximum number of credits that the Colleges will grant RPL is 360 credits.
+These restrictions do not apply to credit transferred when a student starts an associated Diploma or Masters, in line with regulation 60.

+17. University of Edinburgh courses which have a substantial curriculum overlap with any of the courses that contributed to RPL will not count towards the student's degree programme.

+18. The University can also consider prior learning for admissions purposes.
 University RPL policy for admissions.